oslabs-beta/moat/README.md

 6. Set up your database with RDS, deploy your own database to the cluster, or use your preferred method
 7. Deploy your EC2 instance and database to your Kubernetes cluster
 8. Configure nginx-ingress controller to serve EC2 instance through an external URI.
 Make sure that the ports being exposed are the same ports being used by your application (CodeForge uses port 3000)
-9. After testing, *REMEMBER* to tear down all unused AWS resource, they *WILL* charge you
+9. After testing, *REMEMBER* to tear down all unused AWS resources, they *WILL* charge you

 ## Command Line Setup
 1. Install AWS CLI and Configure AWS Credentials